malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * based on mental-model-of-mind
 * could be via explicit labeling, or just by the mental-model-of-mind being used to 'guess' to the source of a sense based on its characteristics

-## Learning
-* Why I don't talk about it much.
-* Evolution and pre-wired control.
-* Evolutionary advantage to auto-learning.

 # Analysis

 ## Explanation of Phenomena - Meta-problem of Consciousness